Gallie83/Best-Buds-Florist/README.md

 * As a Site Admin I want to be able to create, read, update and delete products and blog posts.

     * Site admins are able to create, read update and delete products with ease either through the Add Product link on the navbar or the products page.
+They will also receive a pop up message asking them to confirm they want to delete something.

     * Unfortunately admins are only able to create read or delete blog posts at the moment as editing blog posts functionality has yet to be added.